 - Majority of Identification requirements are listed on the CBP I-9 form.

 - Request for Driver endorsement (DR) must present a valid drivers license with an expiration date more than 30 days from that date of the badge issuance.

 - We do not accept laminated Social Security cards or Hospital Birth Announcements/Certificates.

 - Employers are responsible for ensuring all minor badge applicants meet applicable state, local and/or federal child labor laws.

 - The names on all IDs presented must match.
 If the names do not match on both IDs, additional documentation is required.
 Examples of documents that can be utilized; Marriage Certificate, Divorce Decree, Legal Name Change Document.

 Who needs what?

-Note - CBP Customs Seal process has the SAME ID requirements as the Badge application process.
+NOTE: CBP Customs Seal process has the SAME ID requirements as the Badge application process.

 U.S Citizens: Follow the I-9; two forms of ID at least one with a photo.
 Pay attention to the relationship between list A, B and C.